nvgpete/aoc2022/README.md

 - d05a.c - solution for first part
 - d05b.c - solution for second part
 - d05.txt - problem data set; the same for both parts.
+- d05x.txt - example test data set

-Very often the files of the sort d02b.c may not exist if the two parts of the problem were similar enough to do both in d02a.c.
+Very often the files of the sort d01b.c may not exist if the two parts of the problem were similar enough to do both in d01a.c.

+I may not have included the example data for easy problems where I did not need to check my program logic.

-There may be a file like d03notes.txt if I felt more explanation was needed, or just felt like making general comments.
+There may be a file like d01notes.txt if I felt more explanation was needed, or just felt like making general comments.
 Sometimes it is just additional compilation notes.